rowlandseymour/BSBT/README.md

 ## Creating a Network from an Urban Area
 ----
-The first step is to create a network from the urban area.
-There are two ways to do this in `BTUN`.
+The first step is to create a network from the urban area.Here's an example of a network made from Local Authority Areas in the England:
+![England Map and Network (BTUN)](man/figures/england_network.png?raw=true) There are two ways to do this in `BTUN`.
 The first is to construct an adjacency matrix, which describes which areas are neighbours.
 This can then be fed into `registered_adjacent_covariance_function`.
-The second way is to use coordinates which `registered_network_covariance_function` constructs an adjacency matrix from.
-It does this using a voronoi diagram.
-Here's an example of a network made from Local Authority Areas in the England:
+The second way is to use coordinates which can be used with`registered_covariance_matrix`.
+This uses the Euclidean distance metric.

-![England Map and Network (BTUN)](man/figures/england_network.png?raw=true)

 ## Fitting the Model